elex1c/Remembvoc/README.md

 # Remembvoc

+Remembvoc - don't forget words you learn

- Beta version of Remembvoc application.
-Remembvoc means 'remember a vocabulary'.
-With this app you can easily type in 48 language!
-Also, it is powered by LIama AI.
+Using this application you can easily learn new words in 49 languages!
+It has own "memorizing" algorithm that will help you remember wished words.
+It is powered by LIama AI model.

+Project is still being created.